Bioinformatics in the Classroom

 - BLAST for Beginners.
 This interactive tutorial is designed as a quick introduction to the BLAST family of sequence analysis programs.
 These slides show a progression of steps in... (more info)

 - BioQUEST Curriculum Consortium.
 Engages in the collaborative development of curricula and actively supports educators interested in the reform of undergraduate biology.
-The pedagogical approach of... (more info)
+The pedagogical approach of... ( This site may be offline. )